-Option 1 - Collection in Volatile Organic Compound (VOC) vials containing water
+Option 1 - Collection in Volatile Organic Compound (VOC) vials containing water into one of the two vials containing water.
+Wipe the threads and cap clean and seal the vial.

 Supplies required: an electronic field balance, two VOC 40 ml vials preweighted and containing 5 ml of water, a magnetic stirrer, and a sampling device.